se4ai2324-uniba/DetectionOfOnlineSexism/references/README.md

 ![image](images_doc/PreprocessingTest.png)

-## Source Code
+## API

 ### Introduction

-The `src` directory of our project includes two main components: the API and the feature-related code.
+The `src` directory of our project includes the API code that needs to be examined and deepened.
 The API is built using FastAPI, a high-performance web framework for building APIs with Python 3.7+.
 It's designed for automatic data validation and  generation, leveraging standard Python type hints.
-This section also covers the use of Docker Compose to launch a monitoring infrastructure with Prometheus and Grafana, along with a custom backend and frontend.

-### API with FastAPI
+### FastAPI

 The API is built using [FastAPI](https://fastapi.tiangolo.com/), a modern, high-performance web framework for building APIs with Python 3.7+.
 FastAPI leverages standard Python type hints for automatic data validation and  generation.